waynodiablo/Oystercard/sequence/remote/day_one.md

 * 10.00 - 10.15 Saberr workshop (lead coach)
 * 10.30 - 11.30 Life at Makers/Inclusivity & Diversity (Dana)
 * 11.45 - 12.30 Kick off week 1
-* ~~13.30 - 14.30 Transitioning to being a Knowledge Worker (Careers team) - this could be rescheduled, will announce on the day.~~
+* ~~13.30 - 14.30 Transitioning to being a Knowledge Worker (Careers team) - this could be rescheduled, will announce on the day.~~ Rescheduled to 12pm Wednesday
 * 13.30 - pairing til close

 ## Rough weekly schedule